 - Collection Lasting Perfection – Okay, so sue me.
 This stuff isn’t non-comedogenic (at least, I haven’t seen any claims that it is) — but hear me out.
 I’ve been using this stuff since I was 13 or so and I haven’t found anything that covers an angry red blemish quite so well.
 It’s really affordable, covers amazingly yet somehow blends until it’s invisible and lasts all day.
 I personally didn’t find that this aggravated my skin, so long as I removed it thoroughly at the end of the day.
 If you’re looking for an affordable acne coverage concealer, this is the one.
-Collection, if you ever read this, I’m a true fangirl of your concealer — please never discontinue it!
+Wanna know more?
+Check out my Collection Lasting Perfection Concealer Review.

 - bareMinerals Blemish Rescue Spot Concealer – If you’re looking for a concealer that’ll fight the blemish as it covers, this is a good one to use.
 I’ve only ever had one stick of it (as I said, I’m a sucker for the one above), but I did really like it.
 It covered very well and had a really creamy, blendable texture despite being full coverage.
 It’s got Salicylic Acid in, so will seriously help to fight inflammation throughout the day, as well as Licorice Root Extract, which helps to fight blemish marks.
 Again, if you’ve got the budget. bareMinerals is a complete winner for acne-prone skin.

 Check your diet and lifestyle (but not too much)

 You’re probably wondering why I added the ‘not too much’ onto this subheading.
 Well, in my experience, lifestyle and diet changes can only help severe acne so much — and over restricting can actually lead to disordered eating.